-Core Principle F : Managing risks and performance through robust internal control and strong public financial management
+Core Principle F: Managing risks and performance through robust internal control and strong public financial management

-4.17 The County Council observes this Principle through a combination of the following:
+4.19 The County Council observes this Principle through a combination of the following:-

-- a Risk Management Policy and Strategy have been in place for many years and are reviewed and updated in line with current guidance and best practice on a regular basis - there is a reporting and monitoring framework for communicating risks (eg Corporate Risk Management Group / Directorate Risk Management Group / Mgt teams) - decision making is supported through risk registers at Corporate, Directorate and Service levels as well as one off major projects - Risk Registers include consideration of objectives and contribute to service plans - there is a Corporate Performance Management Strategy and system - the Executive is supported at all times by professional advice that addresses all relevant legal, financial, risk and resourcing issues.
-Risk management processes operate so as to ensure that the risk and impact of decisions are fully assessed - there are regular quarterly Performance / Financial reports to Executive & Scrutiny Board - there is a year-end report on Performance / Financial out-turn to Executive & Scrutiny Board - there is comprehensive recording of all decisions taken and the reasons for those decisions - there is an effective scrutiny function and framework, supported by named officers, that enables decisions by the Executive to be challenged or influenced by the rest of the County Council's Members - there is compliance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA 2014) through a Counter Fraud Policy and Strategy including a Fraud Prosecution Policy, and an Anti-Money Laundering Policy and Procedures - there is an Annual Governance Statement which is updated and forms part of the annual Statement of Final Accounts - the Audit Committee includes independent co-opted members - there is an Information Governance policy framework which ensures compliance with data protection and access to information legislation and best practice - an Information Sharing Protocol has been agreed with all key partners and individual agreements are in place where personal data is shared an Information Sharing Protocol and individual agreements are active with many partners - there is an Audit Charter with an adequately resourced internal audit and counter fraud function - ensures that its governance arrangements allow the CFO direct access to the Audit Committee and External Auditor
+- a Risk Management Policy and Strategy have been in place for many years and are reviewed and updated in line with current guidance and best practice on a regular basis - there is a reporting and monitoring framework for communicating risks (eg Corporate Risk Management Group / Directorate Risk Management Group / Mgt teams) - decision making is supported through risk registers at Corporate, Directorate and Service levels as well as one off major projects - Risk Registers include consideration of objectives and contribute to service plans and performance - there is a Corporate Performance Management Strategy and system including greater use of performance dashboards - the Executive is supported at all times by professional advice that addresses all relevant legal, financial, risk and resourcing issues.
+Risk management processes operate so as to ensure that the risk and impact of decisions are fully assessed - there are regular quarterly Performance / Financial reports to Executive & Scrutiny Board - there is a year-end report on Performance / Financial out-turn to Executive & Scrutiny Board - there is comprehensive recording of all decisions taken and the reasons for those decisions - there is an effective scrutiny function and framework, supported by named officers, that enables decisions by the Executive to be challenged or influenced by the rest of the County Council's Members - there is compliance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA 2014) through a Counter Fraud Policy and Strategy including a Fraud Prosecution Policy, and an Anti-Money Laundering Policy and Procedures.
+The Counter Fraud Strategy is aligned with the national Fighting Fraud and Corruption Strategy. - there is an Annual Governance Statement which is updated and forms part of the annual Statement of Final Accounts - the Audit Committee includes independent co-opted members - there is an Information Governance policy framework which ensures compliance with data protection and access to information legislation and best practice

-- byensuringes the provision of clear, well presented, timely, complete and accurate information and reports to budget managers and senior officers on the budgetary and financial performance of the County Council - by ensuringes the County Council's governance arrangements allow the CFO to bring influence to bear on all material decisions - by ensuringes that advice is provided on the levels of reserves and balances in line with good practice guidance - the County Council's arrangements for financial and internal control and for managing risk are addressed in annual governance reports by Corporate Directors to the Audit Committee - the County Council puts in place effective internal financial controls covering codified guidance, budgetary systems, supervision, management review and monitoring, physical safeguards, segregation of duties, accounting procedures, information systems and authorisation and approval processes
+- an Information Sharing Protocol has been agreed with all key partners and individual agreements are in place where personal data is shared there is an Audit Charter with an adequately resourced internal audit and counter fraud function - governance arrangements allow the CFO direct access to the Audit Committee and External Auditor - by ensuring the provision of clear, well presented, timely, complete and accurate information and reports to budget managers and senior officers on the budgetary and financial performance of the County Council - by ensuring the County Council's governance arrangements allow the CFO to bring influence to bear on all material decisions - by ensuring that advice is provided on the levels of reserves and balances in line with good practice guidance - the County Council's arrangements for financial and internal control and for managing risk are addressed in annual governance reports by Corporate Directors to the Audit Committee - the County Council puts in place effective internal financial controls covering codified guidance, budgetary systems, supervision, management review and monitoring, physical safeguards, segregation of duties, accounting procedures, information systems and authorisation and approval processes - by ensuring ongoing compliance of Coronavirus secure property arrangements with any future H& S compliance requirements

-Core Principle G : Implementing good practices in transparency, reporting, and audit to deliver effective accountability
+Core Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability

-4.18 The County Council observes this Principle through a combination of the following:-
+4.20 The County Council observes this Principle through a combination of the following:-